Geopointe Routing for Salesforce Mobile App

 As you add stops to your route, you will see the ticker number increase on the Gray Route Icon in the lower right of the map.

-Adjust your range, and tap the data set you want to search on the map.
-For this example, I set my range to 50 miles and selected Accounts in California.
+Adjust your range and search type, then tap the data set you want to search on the map.
+For this example, I set my range to 50 miles and selected Accounts (All).
 Your search results will appear on the map.